samwarnick/samwarnick.com/src/content/blog/2024/10/2024-10-29-my-new-pokemon-page.md

 ---
 title: My New Pokemon Page
-date: '2024-10-29T18:04'
+date: 2024-10-29T18:04
-summary: >-
+ogImage: og-image/eevee.jpg
-  I made a web component to showcase my Pokémon card collection and I'm pretty excited about it.
+summary: I made a web component to showcase my Pokémon card collection and I'm pretty excited about it.
-tags: []
-published: false
+published: true
 ---
 My newborn was taking an unusually long nap the other day.
 One thing led to another and I made a web component to help showcase some of the Pokemon cards I have been collecting.